 - Support quality: 10%

-These weights evolved from analyzing thousands of user reviews and support tickets.
+These weights evolved from analysing thousands of user reviews and support tickets.
 WordPress users care most about speed and uptime.
-VPS users prioritize control and configuration flexibility.
+VPS users prioritise control and configuration flexibility.

 Quality Assurance and Bias Prevention

-We implement several checks to ensure rating accuracy:
+We run several checks to keep ratings accurate:

 Multiple Data Sources

-No single test failure tanks a host's score.
+No single test failure sinks a host's score.
 We require consistent poor performance across multiple metrics and time periods before applying penalties.

 Geographic Balancing